-In this podcast, Certified Family Law Specialist David Lederman discusses California’s child custody and parenting time (more commonly known as “visitation”).
+In this podcast, Certified Family Law Specialist David Lederman discusses child custody and parenting time in California (more commonly known as “visitation”).
 If you’re not the primary custodian, can going from seeing your children every day to seeing them a couple of days a week weaken your parent-child bond?
 You’ll learn about different custody options as well as how to determine which one is in your children’s best interests.

 Press PLAY to listen to podcast.
 (Allow a few seconds for loading.)